Florence is considered the Cradle of the Renaissance and hosts many unique architectural and artistic treasures.

 The Basilica can be visited for a fee and was completely renovated in 1999, on the occasion of the 2000th Jubilee.

 The facade and the door were designed by Leon Battista Alberti and during the 16th century the structure was remodeled by Vasari.
-Inside the Basilica is the famous Crucifix by Giotto.
+Inside the Basilica there is the famous Crucifix by Giotto.
 The church of Santa Margherita dei Cerchi is also known as the Church of Dante and is an important point of interest for literature lovers.
 Here Dante Alighieri met Beatrice for the first time as he left the mass.

 According to tradition, in this church Dante married Gemma Donati and according to another tradition, Beatrice herself is buried here.
 In reality, the church houses the tombs of the Portinari family, of which Beatrice was a part of.
 However, having married a member of the Bardi family his tomb is probably in Santa Croce, along with the rest of the Bardi family.